danielqiang/BioModels-DAG/README.md

 - Parses data with user-implemented parsers/classifiers to retrieve semantic data as ordered triples (similar to RDF)
 - Processes and loads ordered triples into a NetworkX DAG
+- Exports DAG (most graph data formats e.g. JSON, YAML, GraphML, etc. are supported).

-The DAG can then be exported and drawn, and is compatible with most network visualization tools.
+Compatible with most network visualization tools.

 The following flowchart illustrates this process: